 Off-Page SEO includes:

-- Creating a high quality, natural backlink profile (aka having other high quality/authoritative sites link to your site naturally)
+- Link building by creating a high quality, natural backlink profile (aka having other high quality/authoritative sites link to your site naturally)

 - Social sharing signals

 If you want to get a little more granular, regarding how to properly align your website in an effort to drive organic traffic, please check out two of my previous blog posts.
 There you will also find links to free SEO audit tools which will grade your website and show you what components are in need of correction.

 Those blog posts are: The 6 Basics of On-Page SEO: How to Check if Your Website is Optimized and 3 Tips for Assessing the Impact of Google’s new SERP Layout on Your Company’s Digital Marketing Strategy.

 Other parts of your digital footprint to consider.